lanking520/Comp-Networks-PA/README.md

 ## Current Known Issue

 ### Handle Multiple request at the same time
 The client and server's listener are designed with 100 msec timeout.
 Considering a large amount of users using the application at the same time, there maybe some packet timed-out.
 This issue could be fixed in the future version by adding a Complex threading system.
 Every Listener itself is a thread with an expire time.
 The listening process wouldn't delayed by a single thread.
+If is possible to use a queue to process the incoming requests.

 ### Ctrl + C Triggering
 The handling of Ctrl + C will work all the time.
-However sometimes you need to Ctrl + C + Enter to Get it proceed.
+However, sometimes you need to Ctrl + C + Enter to Get it proceed.